Brahmashree Narayana Guru

 When he was on the threshold of his youth, he married due to intense parental pressure.
 But he never led a married life.
 Narayana’s mind was always agitated by a spiritual urge.
 After his father’s death, Narayana left his home in search of spiritual knowledge to achieve his goal of self-realization.
 During his wanderings he came into contact with Kunjan Pillai also famous as ‘Chattampi Swami’.
 Narayana become the disciple of a man named Thikkad Ayyavu, from whom he learned Yoga.

 Wandering in quest of Truth he came to a place called Aruvipuram.
 In the solitary forest of Aruvipuram Narayana entered into meditation.
 Soon devotees began to gather around him.
 They attended his prayers and spiritual lectures.
 He realized that true joy lied in doing good to others.
-He found fontine joy in human association.
+He found immense joy in human association.
 Soon “Narayana Guru”s place became a sacred place of pilgrimage.
 An Ashram was founded there.
 Gradually he began his crusade against social inequality.

 In those days, the foundation and consecration of a Hindu temple was the exclusive monopoly of the Brahmins.
 Untouchables were forbidden from entering temples.
 Kerala then, was a highly caste-ridden society and boiling conundrum of social and economic inequalities.
 In fact, Swami Vivekanand once described Kerala as a “Lunatic Asylum”.
 Those days an Ezhava could not get closer than 64 feet to a Nair.
 The Ezhava in turn, would resent it if any Pulaya or Pariah …still lower down the hierarchy… got closer than 30 feet to him.
 Educational Institutions / opportunities were not open to untouchables.
 They were denied all government jobs and had to do traditional occupations specified on the basis of their caste.
 The lower caste people lived in abject poverty & in servility.